Classroom Microphones

 Charging the Microphone

-Bringing your own Microphone
+Using your own Microphone

 Note: Engineering classrooms are now only equipped to support a Shure model microphone.
 If you have any questions about purchasing a new Shure mic, contact CAEN for assistance.